art-institute-of-chicago/template/README.md

 ## Acknowledgements

-Reference someone's code you used, list contrinutors, insert an external link or thank people.
+Name who designed and developed this project.
+Reference someone's code you used, list contributors, insert an external link or thank people.
 If there's a lot to inclue here, separate this section to its own file called `CONTRIBUTORS.md` and say that it exists here.

 ## Licensing

-The code in this project is licensed under the GNU Affero General Public License Version 3.
+This project is licensed under the [GNU Affero General Public License Version 3](LICENSE).